-As of December 31, 2020, we exclusively own four pending U.S. provisional patent applications directed to methods of treatment using combination therapies of eprenetapopt with a PD-1-mediated signaling inhibitor, a Bruton's tyrosine kinase inhibitor, an exportin 1 (XPO1) inhibitor, or a Wee1-like protein kinase (WEE1) inhibitor, which were filed in 2020.
-These provisional patent applications are not eligible to become an issued patent until, among other things, we file one or more non-provisional patent applications within 12 months of the filing of the provisional patent applications.
-If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent application and any patent protection on the inventions disclosed in our provisional patent application.
-Any future U.S. patents that may issue from these provisional patent applications (assuming the necessary non-provisional patent applications are timely filed and all other applicable requirements are satisfied) are expected to expire in 2041, not giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity, or other governmental fees.
+As of December 31, 2021, we own a pending PCT patent application directed to methods of treatment using combination therapies of eprenetapopt with a PD-1-mediated signaling inhibitor, a Bruton's tyrosine kinase inhibitor, an exportin 1 (XPO1) inhibitor, or a Wee1-like protein kinase (WEE1) inhibitor, which was filed in 2021.
+This PCT patent application is not eligible to become an issued patent until, among other things, we file a national phase patent application in a PCT contracting state before the expiration of the PCT patent application in that state.
+If we do not timely file any national phase patent applications, we may lose our priority date with respect to our PCT patent application and any patent protection on the inventions disclosed in our PCT patent application.
+Any future U.S. patents that may issue from this PCT patent application (assuming all applicable requirements are satisfied) are expected to expire in 2041, not giving effect to any potential patent term extensions and patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity, or other governmental fees.